 Travelers Cos.
-(TRV), the lone insurer in the Dow Jones Industrial Average, posted a second-quarter profit on lower costs tied to natural disasters.
+(TRV:US), the lone insurer in the Dow Jones Industrial Average, posted a second-quarter profit on lower costs tied to natural disasters.

 Chief Executive Officer Jay Fishman, 59, has been raising prices for coverage as near record-low interest rates put pressure on investment income and U.S. storms fuel claims.
 Tornadoes in last year’s second quarter cost Travelers more than Hurricane Katrina, the 2005 storm that led to widespread flooding in New Orleans and killed about 1,200 people.